Amigo is working on a second Scheme but this is going very slowly.

-This page will be updated when there is clearer news for customers.
+This page will be updated when there is news for customers.

-The approval process for the Scheme – that ended in rejection
+The approval process for the first Scheme – this ended in rejection

 On 30 March, the First Court Hearing gave the go-ahead for Amigo to organise the creditor voting.